fieldtrip/website/README.md

 ## Technical notes

 - The website is rebuilt after every pushed commit; this can take up to 5 minutes.
+- File names should not contain spaces or other special characters.
 - Pages that contain tags must have a title.
 - Tags should be in lower case.
 - All tags should appear on a single line.